Visual Arts Major

 Bachelor’s Degree Requirements

 Students should consult with advisers in the major for specific guidance regarding completion of general education requirements.
+An Advanced Placement (AP) score of 3 or higher in the Drawing, Two-Dimensional Design, and Three-Dimensional Design examinations can be used to fulfill the prerequisite courses.
 Three hours of the lower-division humanities requirement is satisfied by one of the following visual arts prerequisite courses: Two-Dimensional Design (ART 102), Three-Dimensional Design (ART 112), Drawing I (ART 113), History of Art I (ART 261), or History of Art II (ART 262).
 Three hours of the engagement ECCE requirement is fulfilled by ART 482 Professional Skills.
 ART 482 is administered through the student’s faculty adviser in accordance with approved program requirements for the course.
 Students must be enrolled in at least one studio course during the preceding term to qualify for enrollment in ART 482.

 All Visual Arts students are assigned an academic advisor upon declaration of their major.
 Academic advisors work with students to ascertain career goals, to assess preparation and deficiencies, and to make a plan of study.
 Students are urged to consult their faculty advisors before registering each semester, particularly before registering for the last semester of classes.
 These meetings make certain majors understand requirements for graduation and have planned their schedules to take all necessary courses in order to graduate on time.
 Failure to meet with an academic advisor and to take requirements when they are available could lead to a delay of a semester or more in graduation.